 Click ship to open the Palmerston ship page

-Listed aboard was—Anna Walinska 17.
-She was said to be very seasick and homesick on the journey and was in the process of throwing herself over board when a German by the name of George Schrüffer stopped her from doing so.
-From then on he took her under his wing.
-She married on 19 May 1873 at St. Joseph’s, Dunedin to George Schrüffer Engineer (1843-1879) Bamberg, the son of Johann & Anna.
-Family—Greytown; John (1876-1946), George (1877-1953) & Joseph (1879-1968).
-Tragically George died at Greytown as the result of injuries on 14 March 1879 aged 36 years and is buried at the Allanton Cemetery.
+Listed aboard was—Anna Walinska age 17.
+She was said to be very seasick and homesick on the journey out and was in the process of throwing herself over board when a German by the name of George Schrüffer stopped her from doing so.
+From then on he took her under his wing and went on to marry her on 19 May 1873 at St. Joseph’s Church in Dunedin.
+George (b.
+1843–d.
+1879), was born in Bamberg in Germany, the son of Johann and Anna Schrüffer and came out to New Zealand as an engineer.
+The family born at Allanton were John (b.
+1876–d.
+1946), George (b.
+1877–d.
+1953) and Joseph (b.
+1879–d.
+1968).
+Tragically George was involved in a serious accident while working at Kirks ballast pit near Allanton.
+He later died as a result of his serious injuries on 14 March 1879 aged 36 years and was buried at the Allanton Cemetery.

 “A serious accident occurred at Kirk’s Ballast Pit, near Greytown on the 6th, when a considerable quantity of gravel suddenly gave way and fell on George Schrifford, one of the workmen, covering the lower parts of his body.
 A boy named Stewart, after vainly endeavouring to release Schrifford, gave the alarm, and the men from Mackay’s Pit adjoining ultimately got him out, after narrowly escaping themselves a second fall that occurred.
 Dr Brearty, who was called in, found that Schrifford had two of his ribs broken and had sustained severe internal injuries.
 Schrifford has a wife and three young children.
 George Schafford, who was recently buried by a fall of earth at Kirk’s Ballast Pit near Greytown, has been suffering very severely, but has now passed the critical period, and hopes are entertained for his ultimate recovery.“